rcl9/Morrow-DISK-JOCKEY-2D-Floppy-Disk-Controller-for-S100-Bus/Readme.md

 In this repository we will cover these topics:

-- Retro-fitting the 1981 Morrow DJ2D card by replacing its tantalum capacitors, replacing the 12v regulator and adding a new massive heatsink to the main 5v regulator.
+- Retro-fitting the 1981 Morrow DJ2D card by replacing its tantalum capacitors, replacing the 12v regulator and adding a new large heatsink to the main 5v regulator.
-- Recapping all of the capacitors in my related hardware
+- Recapping all of the capacitors in my related hardware.
 - An explanation of how the Morrow DJ2D card in the Exidy Sorcerer was made to run in a stable manner.
 - How to connect the Morrow DJ2D Card to a HxC Floppy Emulator via two different "50pin to 36pin" adapter boards.
-- The capture and preservation of the two PROM chips on the Morrow DJ2D card
+- The capture and preservation of the two PROM chips on the Morrow DJ2D card.
-- How and why the "Stepping Rate" was changed in the 2716 EPROM
+- How and why the "Stepping Rate" was changed in the 2708 EPROM.
-- A capture of the original 24k CP/M Distribution Disk that came with the Morrow DISCUS 2D system.
+- A capture of the original 24k CP/M distribution disk that came with the Morrow DISCUS 2D system.
-- How system tracks are laid out for the Morrow DJ2D system
+- How system tracks are laid out for the Morrow DJ2D system.
-- My 'diskdef' Definitions For 'CP/M Tools' and 'Modified CP/M Tools'
+- My '*diskdef*' definitions For '*CP/M Tools*' and '*Modified CP/M Tools*'.

 ## Restoring the System to "Fully Operational Status"

 I went through a multi-month process to carefully restore my 1979 Exidy Sorcerer I, Exidy S-100 box, my various S-100 cards (in particular the DJ2D card and my
-1983-era [Light Speed 100](<https://github.com/rcl9/Integration-of-the-1983-DRC-Light-Speed-100-RAMdisk-S100-Board-With-Exidy-Sorcerer-CPM-2.2>) (LS-100) 256k S-100 RAMdisk board) as well as my six 8" floppy drives ( Calcomp Model 143M DSDD (2), Siemens FDD100 SSDD (3) and Shugart SA801R ).
+1983-era [Light Speed 100](<https://github.com/rcl9/Integration-of-the-1983-DRC-Light-Speed-100-RAMdisk-S100-Board-With-Exidy-Sorcerer-CPM-2.2>) (LS-100) 256k S-100 RAMdisk board) as well as my six 8" floppy drives (Calcomp Model 143M DSDD (2), Siemens FDD100 SSDD (3) and Shugart SA801R ).

 This is a short list of what I did in this restoration process: